bodnjenie14/shield-docs/useful-infomation/faq.md

 > &#x20;**Can i max my stats / unlockall ?**

-Most things are unlocked from the start .
-Progression not working yet.&#x20;
+Most things can be unlocked using the `Unlock All` or `Unlock` options in the game menu.
+Progression works in Online and Offline modes.&#x20;

 > &#x20;**Can i connect to a server with my friends using any kind of LAN software (Radmin, Hamachi, Gameranger, Zerotier) ?**